Muhammedojo/BeSpoke/README.md

 --- PROJECT SETUP PROCESS ---
-Visit my Github account and copy the peoject repo link
+Visit my Github account and copy the project repo link

 Paste in your terminal